 Least Common Multiple = Common Life Span = 2 years

-The cash flows pattern of project B is replicated twice so that it can be equal to the live span of project A. There is outflow of 100 & inflow of 200 the project B which is replicated with downward pointing arrow of 100 & upward pointing arrow of 200 in the second year.
-There is no change in the project B.
+The cash flows pattern of project B is replicated twice so that it can be equal to the life span of project A. There is an outflow of 100 & inflow of 200 the project B which is replicated with a downward pointing arrow of 100 & an upward pointing arrow of 200 in the second year.
+There is no change in project B.

 Project A’s Common Life NPV = same as before calculated = +$147